-Tutorial in Selected Problems of Philosophy II

-An attempt to find a solution to a specific problem in some area other than logic, epistemology, or metaphysics.
+Tutorial in Selected Problems of Philosophy II An attempt to find a solution to a specific problem in some area other than logic, epistemology, or metaphysics.

-PHIL 5350 [0.5 credit] Topics in Ethics or Political Philosophy
+Topics in Ethics or Political Philosophy

 A detailed study of an issue or the work of selected philosophers in the general areas of ethics or political philosophy.
 Topics may vary from year to year.
 Also offered at the undergraduate level, with different requirements, as PHIL 4320 or PHIL 4330, for which additional credit is precluded when topics are the same.